-Australia sending aid by sea to towns cut off by wildfires
+Australia sending aid to wildfire towns as death toll rises

 “If he (Morrison) refuses to do so, we will be moving for a parliamentary commission of inquiry with royal commission-like powers as soon as parliament returns,” Di Natale said in a statement.

-About 5 million hectares (12.35 million acres) of land have burned nationwide over the past few months, with 13 people confirmed dead and more than 1,000 homes destroyed.
+About 5 million hectares (12.35 million acres) of land have burned nationwide over the past few months, with at least 17 people dead and more than 1,000 homes destroyed.

 Some communities canceled New Year’s fireworks celebrations, but Sydney’s popular display over its iconic harbor controversially went ahead in front of more than a million revelers.
 The city was granted an exemption to a total fireworks ban in place there and elsewhere to prevent new wildfires.